jayweaks/SHAssessment/README.md

 A .NET console application that extracts structured medical equipment data from physician notes and sends it to an external API.

 NOTE: Uncomment the await _apiClient.SendEquipmentDataAsync(equipmentData) line in Services/DMEExtractorService.cs to call API.
+This will fail with the given endpoint as it is not a valid endpoint.

 ## Development Environment